 Temperatures remained well below the average Thursday, with the mercury falling to -24 degrees Celsius (-11.2 degrees Fahrenheit) in parts of Ukraine.

-Authorities there have set up an emergency hospital to deal with people suffering from cold-related conditions, and distributed 3,000 emergency relief tents across the country, they said.
+Authorities in Ukraine have set up an emergency hospital to deal with people suffering from cold-related conditions, and distributed 3,000 emergency relief tents across the country, they said.
 The tents are heated, and people with nowhere else to go can get hot food and drinks.

-Ukraine's capital, Kiev, has more than 14,000 homeless people, among the most vulnerable to winter's bitter chill, authorities said.
+Ukraine’s capital, Kiev, has more than 14,000 homeless people, authorities said.
+They are among the most vulnerable to winter’s bitter chill.

-"It is an unfortunate fact that a lot of homeless people are alcoholic or dependent on other substances -- it may be why they are homeless in the first place," said Joe Lowry, a spokesman for the International Red Cross in Europe.
+Joe Lowry, a spokesman for the International Red Cross in Europe, said: “It is an unfortunate fact that a lot of homeless people are alcoholic or dependent on other substances – it may be why they are homeless in the first place.

 “Alcohol creates the illusion of being warm, so it’s not surprising that people are drinking and not surprising that they pass out,” he said, adding that this is when hypothermia can occur.

 “Our approach would be to try to get to these people before they have too much to drink, if we can find them and get them to safety.
 Obviously, a full belly or hot drinks is far, far better for you than vodka.”